10 Interesting Pyramid Facts for Kids, Parents and Teachers (2023)

 Egypt’s pharaohs intended to become gods after death.
 They built temples to the gods and gigantic pyramid tombs for themselves, loaded with everything a monarch would need to lead and support himself in the next world.

-Giza was chosen as the site for the pyramids because it was on the Nile’s west bank.
+Giza was chosen as the site for the pyramids of giza because it was on the Nile’s west bank.
 This implies that it is both the setting sun’s country and the dead’s land in Egyptian mythology.

 6. Egyptians placed prized objects like gold, jewelry, and pottery within the pyramid, as well as sculptures of the Pharaoh.